Kirby's Return to Dream Land: Development

-Development on a new Kirby game for the GameCube began after the release of Kirby 64: The Crystal Shards for the Nintendo 64 in 2000.
-The game underwent an 11-year development period, in which three different proposed versions of the game were developed and scrapped.
+Development on a new Kirby game for the GameCube began following the release of Kirby 64: The Crystal Shards for the Nintendo 64 in 2000.
+The game underwent an 11-year development cycle, in which three different proposed versions were developed and scrapped.
 The first version was similar to the graphical and gameplay style of Kirby 64, rendered in 3D, but using traditional 2D side-scrolling gameplay.
 The tentatively-titled Kirby for Nintendo GameCube would also support multiplayer with up to four players, featuring an expansion of the Helper system from Kirby Super Star.
 This build was demonstrated at E3 in 2005, and was set for release later that year.
 However, difficulty with programming multiplayer led to this version being scrapped, though the expanded Helper concept would resurface with Kirby Star Allies for the Nintendo Switch.

-The second build placed Kirby in a 3D environment, and the third build returned to side-scrolling gameplay, but had the graphical style of a pop-up book, similar to Yoshi's Story for the Nintendo 64 in the late 1990s.
-Although the second build was canceled due to not meeting HAL Laboratory's quality standards, they would continue to experiment with 3D Kirby titles, eventually culminating in Kirby and the Forgotten Land for the Nintendo Switch.
+The second build placed Kirby in a 3D environment and had "extremely challenging" gameplay.
+It was canceled because it did not meet HAL Laboratory's quality standards.
+The third build returned to side-scrolling gameplay and featured Super Abilities; it had the graphical style of a pop-up book, similar to Yoshi's Story (1997).
 Shinya Kumazaki, who had directed Kirby Super Star Ultra, was brought on to direct the Wii project when the third build was canceled in early 2010.
-Realizing that the failures of the first three attempts were caused by too much focus on multiplayer, the development team shifted focus to the single-player experience, though they ultimately kept multiplayer as a low-priority feature.
+For the final version, the team began by developing a single-player game, then gradually reintroduced Super Abilities and four-player multiplayer.
 Development of the final version accelerated in October 2010, when the game began to take form.